LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: Extended Conflict-Resilient Hierarchical PIC Routing Scheme

 \subsection{Hierarchical Netlist Tree Construction}

-PIC netlists often exhibit inherent \textbf{hierarchical structure}, where complex systems are composed of repeated functional modules as shown in Fig.~\ref{fig:hier_circuit}.
+PIC netlists often exhibit inherent \textbf{hierarchical structure}, where complex systems are composed of repeated functional modules, as shown in Fig.~\ref{fig:hier_circuit}.
 Leveraging this structure is crucial for scalable physical design.
-To exploit such hierarchy, we first construct a \textit{Hierarchical Tree} based on the invocation relationships between modules and the overall circuit.
+To exploit such hierarchy, we construct a \textit{Hierarchical Tree} by parsing the nested module instantiations defined in the YAML-format netlist, which is similar in style to a SPICE netlist and inherently preserves hierarchical relationships.
+In this tree, the \textbf{root node} corresponds to the top-level module of the circuit, the \textbf{leaf nodes} represent primitive photonic components, and the \textbf{internal nodes} represent intermediate-level submodules.
+The resulting tree has arbitrary fanout and depth, depending on the circuit topology.
+The construction has linear time complexity of $\mathcal{O}(n)$, where $n$ is the total number of unique modules and components.
 This hierarchical representation enables global routing planning at multiple levels.

-We then perform routing in a \textbf{bottom-up manner}, completing routing for each level of modules progressively.
+We then perform \textbf{bottom-up} routing for each level of modules progressively.
+Within each level, the priority of each routing group is determined according to the group priority score defined in Subsection~\ref{sec:interOrder}.
 This multi-level routing approach helps avoid conflicts between different modules, as routing is localized within each submodule before higher-level integration.
 Similar to standard-cell design in VLSI, the internal routing resources of a module are treated as private and should not be accessed by external nets.

 To further improve efficiency, we \textbf{reuse routing results} of identical module types via translation, rotation, and flipping.
 Before reuse, we apply design rule checking at the target location to ensure legality.
 If a reused result violates constraints, we fall back to re-routing that specific instance from scratch.
 This reuse mechanism significantly accelerates layout generation for large-scale, hierarchical PIC designs.